Doctoror/PainlessMusicPlayer/README.md

 ##Supported formats

-All formats that are supported by [ExoPlayer](https://google.github.io/ExoPlayer/supported-formats.html) Does not support FLAC
+All formats that are supported by [ExoPlayer](https://google.github.io/ExoPlayer/supported-formats.html).

+Does not support FLAC.

 ##Screenshots